zippy/p2p-shipyard/docs/documentation/troubleshooting.md

 ### Firewall

-In NixOS, the firewall is enabled by default, which means that you can't directly run `npm run android:network` and have your Android device connect to the vite server running on your computer.
+In NixOS, the firewall is enabled by default, which means that you can't directly run `npm run network:android` and have your Android device connect to the vite server running on your computer.

 Disable the firewall to enable your Android device to connect to it: